Gabriel110200/MovieReviewsSystem/README.md

 ## Summary of Requirements

-Functional Requirements:
+Requirements:
-- Users should be able to log in,register, manage profile
+- Users should be able to log in and register.
-- Users should be able to comment for each movie
-- Movies could be rated by users
-- Movies devided by genre and categories
+- Movies shouble devided by genre and categories
-- categories should be managed by admins
-- categories determine which movies appear on the front page
+- Movies can be registered, updated, listed and deleted
+- Genres can be registered, updated, listed and deleted

 ## MVC Arquitecture